vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/getting-started-3/vtex-io-documentation-2-prerequesites.md

 >ℹ️ If you use the `vtex.edition-store@3.x` version, you must also install the Search apps.
 If you use the `vtex.edition-store@5.x`, you must start the Search Integration process directly, as the Intelligent Search is already configured by default in this version.

 Intelligent Search is an advanced search engine designed to assist shoppers throughout their entire purchasing journey.
-It serves as a superior alternative to the platform's legacy native search engine, but it requires the installation of two critical apps on your VTEX account:
+It serves as an alternative to the platform's legacy native search engine, but it requires the installation of two apps on your VTEX account:

 - `admin-search` - Allows stores to configure every functionality made available by the search solution, including initial catalog indexing.
 - `search-resolver` - Serves as the main backend app for Intelligent Search, handling all search queries.